College of Humanities & Behavioral Sciences

 Area: Developmental Psychology

 Dr. Steele earned her B.A. at Winona State University and her M.A. and Ph.D. at West Virginia University.
-An Associate Professor, she has been with the university since 2005.
-She specializes in Life-Span Development, emphasizing psychological and physical well-being in late adulthood.
-Dr. Steele is currently developing her research program and is designing a study that requires participants to use PDAs to track their daily activity.
-Dr. Steele recently gave a presentation titled Self-rated Health among Vulnerable Older Adults in Rural Appalachia.
-Dr. Steele teaches undergraduate courses in Research Methods, Lifespan Development, Maturity & Aging, and Child Psychology.
+A professor, she has been with the university since 2005.
+She specializes in psychological and physical well-being in late adulthood.
+Dr. Steele is currently working on research investigating moderators and mediators of aging stereotypes among college students.
+She is also collaborating with psychology/gerontology professors at WVU and UW-Oshkosh on stereotypes specifically toward persons with dementia-related illnesses.

 Area: Behavioral Neuroscience

 Dr. Willner earned his B.A. at the University of Massachusetts, Amherst, and his M.A. and Ph.D. at Dalhousie University.
-A Full Professor, he has been with the university since 1994.
-He considers himself a behavioral neuroscientist, and collaborates with graduate and undergraduate students to research the biological basis of learning, memory, and sex differences.
-His most recent presentation was "Contrasting Effects of NMDA Antagonist MK-801 on Acquisition of Place and Response Learning in a Plus-maze".
-Dr. Willner teaches undergraduate courses in research methods, and undergraduate and graduate courses in brain and behavior.
-Dr. Willner is also the coordinator for the RU Psychology Club.
-Dr. Willner was awarded the Distinguished Faculty Advising Award in 2008 for excellence in student advising.
+He then did postdoctoral training in neuroscience at the University of Virginia, and taught and conducted research at University of California-Irvine, University of Arizona, and UNC-Chapel Hill before coming to Radford in 1994.
+He collaborates with graduate and undergraduate students to research the biological basis of learning, memory, and sex differences, with a focus on spatial learning and navigation.
+Dr. Willner teaches undergraduate courses in research methods and brain and behavior.
+Dr. Willner was awarded the Distinguished Faculty Advising Award in 2008 for excellence in student advising, and is currently the Psychology Department’s Undergraduate Program Coordinator.